Underground lake: Characteristics

-Naturally-occurring underground lakes can form in Karst areas, where the weathering of soluble rocks leaves behind caverns and other openings in the earth.
+Naturally occurring underground lakes can form in karst areas, where the weathering of soluble rocks leaves behind caverns and other openings in the earth.
 Surface water can find its way underground through these openings and pool up in larger caverns to form lakes.

-Underground lakes can be formed by human processes, such as the flooding of mines.
-Two examples of these are lakes found in the slate mines at Blaenau Ffestiniog, such as Croesor quarry, and a lake in the Hallein Salt Mine in Austria.
+Underground lakes can also be formed by human processes, such as the flooding of mines.
+Two examples are the lakes found in the slate mines at Blaenau Ffestiniog, such as Croesor quarry, and a lake in the Hallein Salt Mine in Austria.